 Tuition and fees are established by the Board of Trustees of Colorado School of Mines following the annual budget process and action by the Colorado General Assembly and Governor.

 Tuition

-The official tuition and approved charges for the academic year will be available prior to the start of the academic year and can be found online on the Bursar's website (https://www.mines.edu/bursar/).
+The official tuition and approved charges for the academic year will be available prior to the start of the academic year and can be found online on the Bursar's website.

 Fees